egor-romanov/cv/index.md

 ### Specialized in

 Automation.
-Developing processes, teams, tools and (auto)tests to deploy reliable products fast and smoothly and to ensure quality through whole dev cycle.
+Develop processes, teams, tools, and (auto)tests to deploy reliable products quickly and smoothly and ensure quality throughout the dev cycle.

 ### Interested in

-Building a nice agile qa culture in teams, using the shift-left approach and reliable automation, ci/cd and devops.
+Building a friendly agile QA culture in teams, using the shift-left approach and reliable automation, ci/cd, and DevOps.

 ## Work-related Skills

-- Developing test related systems of different complexity for CI, infrastructure, reporting, test management as a fullstack engineer.
+- Developing test-related systems of different complexity for CI, infrastructure, reporting, and test management as a full-stack engineer.
 - Testing theory, all those things about test generation/management/reporting.
-- Writing test-frameworks, mocks and autotests (unit/component/integration/e2e/ui).
-I have experience with complex win and simple electron desktop apps, different web apps, `rest/grpc/gql/jsonrpc` apis, raw tcp lib, `postgre/redis/event brokers`.
+- Writing test-frameworks, mocks and autotests (unit/component/integration/e2e/UI).
+I have experience with complex win and simple electron desktop apps, different web apps, `rest/grpc/gql/jsonrpc` APIs, raw tcp lib, `Postgres/Redis/event brokers`.
-- Engineering team management, distributed team management and building IT department, processes and infrastructure from scratch.
+- Engineering team management, distributed team management, and building IT department, processes, and infrastructure from scratch.
-- `JS/TS, C#, Java` and some `Golang` lately.
+- `JS/TS, C#, Java` and `Golang` lately.
-- `Postgre, Redis`, a bit of `RabbitMQ` and `Mongo`, in-house msg brokers.
+- `Postgres, Redis`, a bit of `RabbitMQ` and `Mongo`, in-house msg brokers.
-- `Docker`, `compose`, some `K8s`, `GitlabCI`, `git`.
+- `Docker`, `compose`, `K8s`, `GitlabCI`, `git`.
-- Of course some tools to search problems and setup monitoring like `elastic, kibana, grafana, prometheus`; local sniffers, dotpeek and so on.
+- Of course, some tools to search problems and set up monitoring like `elastic, kibana, grafana, prometheus`, local sniffers, dotpeek, etc.

 ## Working experience